Interview by Allan Gardner

-Dan Holdsworth is an artist of many accolades, one of the youngest ever to be acquired by the Tate’s permanent collection and someone who is dedicated to mapping and representing the changing relationship between humanity and the natural environment.
+Dan Holdsworth is an artist of many accolades, one of the youngest ever to be acquired by Tate’s permanent collection and someone who is dedicated to mapping and representing the changing relationship between humanity and the natural environment.
 Working in the lineage of naturalist painters like John Ruskin, Holdsworth allows the isolated spaces with natural landscapes to become pictographic communications through his use of traditional observation and modern technological techniques, amalgamating the two to produce visually arresting works mapping our impact on rapidly changing landscapes.

-In Continuous Topography (the first in a series of two solo shows being held in series at the Northern Gallery of Contemporary Art in Sunderland) Holdsworth utilises technology ranging from specialist camera equipment and drones to lasers and software produced for use by the military and climate scientists.
-Through pushing the technological limits of representation, Continuous Topography provides a representation of the cost of our own existence on the environment, as the series of images exposes the rapidly changing alpine landscape.
+In Continuous Topography (the first in a series of two solo shows being held in series at the Northern Gallery of Contemporary Art in Sunderland), Holdsworth utilises technology ranging from specialist camera equipment and drones to lasers and software produced for use by the military and climate scientists.
+Through pushing the technological limits of representation, Continuous Topography provides a representation of the cost of our own existence on the environment, as the series of images expose the rapidly changing alpine landscape.

 By working with frontier technologies, Dan Holdsworth pre-empts the ubiquity of scientific tools within an art context.
 Using these methods, he is able to create works which provide new insights into the human relationship with the natural environment as well as our perception of our environments as we interact with them.

 Drawing comparison once more to old masters, like Turner depicting the waves, Holdsworth looks out upon the landscape and draws inspiration.
-The split in intention comes at the point in which historically, artists took inspiration from the natural world without giving anything back, this is not the case with Holdsworth.
-His works also read as a warning, creating arresting visual motifs to represent our impact on the environment.
-Without being completely explicit, the works force us to consider our personal impact, to consider our carelessness and to consider what we can do to prevent this rapid deterioration.
+The split in intention comes at the point in which, historically, artists took inspiration from the natural world without giving anything back, and this is not the case with Holdsworth.
+His works also read as a warning, creating arresting visual motifs to represent our environmental impact.
+Without being completely explicit, the works force us to consider our personal impact, carelessness, and what we can do to prevent this rapid deterioration.

-From an early age, I saw enormous, powerful chemical and steel works on one side, and a nature reservation or ‘wilderness’ right next to us on the other.
-We lived there because my father was a scientist in one of the chemical works, which was one of the largest chemical plants in Europe.
+From an early age, I saw enormous, powerful chemical and steel works on one side and a nature reservation or ‘wilderness’ right next to us on the other.
+We lived there because my father was a scientist in one of the chemical works, one of Europe’s largest chemical plants.
 So I saw science and nature as being adjacent, as it were, rather than as opposed to one another or separable.
-In the teenage years, long before seeing the Bechers’ work, I became very aware of the magnificence and strangeness of industrial architecture.
+In my teenage years, long before seeing the Bechers’ work, I became very aware of the magnificence and strangeness of industrial architecture.

-Continuous Topography was made over many years in a unique collaboration with a geological research scientist; Could you tell us the intellectual process behind it?
+Continuous Topography was made over many years in a unique collaboration with a geological research scientist.
+Could you tell us the intellectual process behind it?

 What was the biggest challenge you faced for its development, either technical or conceptual?